-DNA tests prove second uncle impregnated ten-year-old Indian rape victim
+DNA tests show second uncle impregnated Indian rape victim, 10, police say

 Denied an abortion

-The victim gave birth to a daughter via caesarian section at the Government Medical College and Hospital in Chandigarh on August 18.
+The girl gave birth to a daughter via cesarean section August 18 at the Government Medical College and Hospital in Chandigarh.

-She was forced to have the baby after India's supreme court rejected the family's plea for an abortion in July, based on the opinions of eight doctors and an examination of the girl.
+She had the baby after India's Supreme Court rejected the family's plea for an abortion in July, based on the opinions of eight doctors and an examination of the girl.

-Under India's Medical Termination of Pregnancy Act, the country does not permit abortion beyond the first 20 weeks of pregnancy, unless the individual is granted special permission from the courts.
+Under India's Medical Termination of Pregnancy Act, the country does not permit abortion beyond the first 20 weeks of pregnancy unless the individual is granted special permission from the courts.

-The family of the girl did not approach the authorities about the pregnancy until the 26th or 27th week, Alakh Alok Srivastava, the lawyer who represented the girl's family, told CNN during a previous interview.
+The girl's family did not approach the authorities about the pregnancy until the 26th or 27th week, Alakh Alok Srivastava, the attorney who represented the family, told CNN during a previous interview.

-The doctor for the girl told CNN that the girl was unaware she was pregnant.
-Her parents told her that she needed surgery for a kidney stone problem, and refused to allow medical professionals to tell their child the truth, said her doctor, who did not wish to be named.
+The girl's doctor told CNN that she was unaware she was pregnant.
+Her parents told her she needed surgery for a kidney stone problem, and refused to allow medical professionals to tell their child the truth, said her doctor, who did not wish to be named.

 Grim record

-India continues to grapple with the issue of sexual assault following the 2012 Nirbhaya gang rape case -- a particularly brutal incident that resulted in protests and a renewed debate around the status of women in the nation.
+India continues to grapple with the issue of sexual assault following the 2012 Nirbhaya gang rape -- a particularly brutal case that resulted in protests and a renewed debate around the status of women in the nation.

 Despite attempts by the government to increase penalties for sexual assault, the number of reported rapes rose by 50% between 2011 and 2016.

-India has a grim record of sexual assaults on minors, with 20,000 cases of rape or sexual assaults reported in 2015, according to government data reported by AFP.
+India has a grim record of sexual assaults on minors, with 20,000 cases of rape or sexual assaults reported in 2015, according to government data reported by Agence France-Press.

 In May, the high court allowed a 10-year-old from the northern state of Haryana who had been raped to abort her fetus at nearly 21 weeks into the pregnancy.